Updated on September 24, 2019, to reflect current information.

 Before Facebook rolls out any new ad format for broad use by all advertisers, they’ll test the placement type by offering it to a few select brands or agencies.
 This typically means that the biggest spenders get preferred access, and a running head start on any new ad format.
 For instance, we had the opportunity to test Instagram story carousels for some of our larger clients well before they were rolled out to the platform as a whole.

-While you’ll continue to see a bit of this Catch 22 with the biggest brands getting a head start on new ad types, the Info and Ads tab allows scrappier brands to keep an eye on what’s coming down the pipe.
+While you’ll continue to see a bit of this Catch 22 with the biggest brands getting a head start on new ad types, the Facebook Ads Library allows scrappier brands to keep an eye on what’s coming down the pipe.
 This is certainly not perfect parity, but it should let you get creative assets together proactively to capitalize on new features rather than starting on the back foot.

 Facebook organic reach is increasingly a thing of the past, and with that we lose some visibility into what the platform was telling us about content and topics that resonated especially well on the platform.

 However, by looking at the topics, titles, and themes that competitors are promoting and prioritizing, scrappy businesses can pull out a number of different insights.
-Whether you’re looking for topics that are under-served by the big guys as far as sponsored content, or those that have been done to death, the Info and Ads tab offers a great look at the competitive content landscape.
+Whether you’re looking for topics that are under-served by the big guys as far as sponsored content, or those that have been done to death, the Facebook Ads Library tab offers a great look at the competitive content landscape.

-However you choose to use it, the Info and Ads tab is a fantastic competitive intelligence tool that should be in every marketer’s toolkit.
+However you choose to use it, the Facebook Ads Library is a fantastic competitive intelligence tool that should be in every marketer’s toolkit.